Brief

 Rodriguez, and Erwin(2011)

-N=African American women (9 breast cancer survivors,5 unaffected family members
+N=African American women (9 breast cancer survivors,5 unaffected family members of breast cancer survivors.)

 Breast Cancer

-are reinforced and negative attitudes within the family are rejected.
+Positive family attitudes and beliefs are reinforced and negative attitudes within the family are rejected.

 19.Garces et al (2006).